The Power of Community Solar

 Unlike some other types of energy, solar energy doesn’t emit greenhouse gases that create climate change and harm the environment, plants, animals, and people.
 Once you subscribe to a community solar project with Nelnet Renewable Energy, your community solar dashboard shows the environmental impact of your project.
 For more about the environmental benefits of community solar, visit this page.

 When you sign up for community solar, you’re allocated a portion of the project’s energy production.
-In exchange, you receive solar credits applied to your utility bill each month which result in monthly savings on your energy costs.
+In exchange, you receive solar credits applied to your utility bill each month which result in annual savings on your energy costs.
 The amount of your savings will depend on the state program or specific solar project.1 (You can watch your solar credits accruing in your community solar dashboard.)

 Nearly half of Americans still can’t install solar panels on their own roof because they rent, find it unaffordable, or have physical barriers.2